 Resits for the individual partial exams are not offered.
-The resit consists of partially rewriting one of the short papers.
-The result of the resit replaces all previously obtained partial marks (100% of the final result).
+The resit consists of writing a new paper (on a topic not covered by the midterm or final paper).
+The result of the resit replaces all previously obtained partial graders (100% of the final result).

 Sufficient attendance at the seminars and adequate preparation for preparation for the seminars is a condition for participation in the resit.
-Students who have both completed short papers with a pass mark cannot participate in the resit.
+Students who have obtained a satisfactory grade for the first examinations cannot take the resit.

 Inspection and feedback

 Feedback on the short essays will be provided via Turnitin within Brightspace.